-Activity - Budgeted cost: £10,000 IMACT Children who have displayed dyslexic tendencies on SEN support to receive 1:1 support from specialised teacher.
+Activity - Budgeted cost: £9,000 IMACT Children who have displayed dyslexic tendencies having precision teaching by teaching assistants and teachers for spelling.
 Children made progress on targeted work.
-Reading, writing & maths 1:1 support to match individual need.
+Reading, writing & maths 1:1 support to match individual need by teachers and teaching assistants.
 Gaps in children's knowledge identified.
 Children were then targeted with interventions.
 Small steps of progress are evidenced through ongoing assessments.

-Grouped interventions with TA to support specific difficulties.
+Grouped interventions with Tas to support specific difficulties.
 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Gaps in children's knowledge identified.
 Children were then targeted with interventions.
 Small steps of progress are evidenced through ongoing assessments.
 Pupil progress meetings with teachers as outlined above.
 Gaps in children's knowledge identified.
 Children were then targeted with interventions Early Years interventions put in place for pupil premium children to ensure they make GLD (Good Level of Development) Gaps in children's knowledge identified.
 Children were then targeted with interventions